Tim Väyrynen

-Tim Väyrynen (born 30 March 1993) is a Finnish professional footballer who plays as a striker for FC Vaduz in the Swiss Challenge League.
-Väyrynen was born in Espoo, Finland.
-He began his senior club career playing for Honka, before signing with Borussia Dortmund II at age 20 in 2014.
+Tim Väyrynen (born 30 March 1993) is a Finnish professional footballer who plays as a striker for Veikkausliiga club Gnistan.

 Väyrynen made his international debut for Finland in October 2013, at the age of 20 and has since had over 10 caps, including appearing in UEFA Euro 2016 qualifying.

 Club career

 FC Honka

 He was selected as the Player of the Month for June 2013 and October 2013 and to the Team of the Month for June, September and October 2013 in Veikkausliiga.

 Väyrynen finished the season as the top goal scorer with 17 league goals in 24 appearances for the 2013 Veikkausliiga.
 At the end of the season, he was officially selected as the striker of the year and the player of the year 2013.

 Borussia Dortmund II

 On 10 January 2014, he joined reserve side Borussia Dortmund II for an undisclosed fee.
 On 22 February, Väyrynen scored on his 3.
 Liga debut against MSV Duisburg.